Initial Public Offering

 Example Definitions of "Initial Public Offering"

 Initial Public Offering.
-Initial Public Offering or IPO shall mean the first sale of securities of the Company to the public in an offering pursuant to an effective registration statement filed under the Act raising capital in an amount of Twenty Million Dollars ($20,000,000) or more.
+Means the sale of shares of the Company's Common Stock to the public in a firm-commitment underwritten public offering pursuant to an effective registration statement under the Securities Act.

 All Definitions